SunnyTseng/academic-kickstart_personalWeb/content/authors/admin/_index.md

 - Visitors
 ---

-Hi!
-This is Sunny!
-I was born and raised in a beautiful country called Taiwan.
+Hi, this is Sunny!
+I was born and raised in a beautiful country called Taiwan : heart :.
 As an undergraduate student in National Taiwan University, I double majored in Physics and Forestry Conservation.
 During my graduate study in University of British Columbia, I continued pursuing my passion in developing mathematical methods for conservation ecology.
 In particular, I am most interested in applying machine learning techniques in analyzing bioacoustic data.

 When I am not sitting in the office, you can often find me being outside recordings bird sounds, hiking, swimming, or staying home drawing.
-To know more about me, please refer to my {{% staticref "documents/CV/CV_Sunny.pdf" "newtab" %}} CV {{% /staticref %}}! :)
+Travelling is part of my life and I write occationally to share the experience.
+To know more about me, please refer to my {{% staticref "CV_Sunny.pdf" "newtab" %}} CV {{% /staticref %}}! :)